 If concerns about bullying arise, the practice will need to develop a strategy to respond (see the AOM’s template Policy on Harassment and Violence).
 As noted in Is it Bullying or is it just being Bossy?, it is important to consider the intention behind a behaviour, as there will be a differences in how the practice responds to a "knowing" vs. "unknowing” bully.
 Effective interpersonal communication is key to identifying and addressing behaviours perceived as harassing.

 If the practice group receives allegations of bullying or any form of workplace harassment or violence, consider hiring an external workplace violence and bullying investigator to conduct a third party impartial investigation and report to both parties on their findings.
 Consider calling AOM On Call for advice and coaching specific to your situation.
 The AOM does not offer investigation or mediation services as the AOM represents all midwives and the profession.
 However, the AOM can refer you to third-party independent investigators, mediators and facilitators that other midwives have recommended.

 If You are Being Bullied

 If you are a target for bullying, know that you are not alone.
 Seek support or allies.
-It is important to talk to others about it: family, friends, trusted colleagues, a counselor, your physician, or a member assistance program counselor from an organization such as Optima Global Health (member assistance program replacing LifeWorks).
+It is important to talk to others about it: family, friends, trusted colleagues, a counselor, or your physician.
+Counselors are available through the member assistance programs offered through the AOMBT.

 It is very challenging to confront a bully.
 Workplace bullying often goes unaddressed for fear that reporting will not improve the situation or will make things worse, that the target will not be taken seriously or that the target will be unfairly judged.
 A midwife may fear that their contract will be terminated or not renewed if they report or call attention to bullying.
 However, it is often worth trying to engage in a direct conversation with the bully to let them know how their behaviour is impacting you and give them a chance to respond.